Logius-standaarden/API-Design-Rules/sections/designRules.md

   <dl>
       <dt>Statement</dt>
       <dd>
-         Model resource operations as a sub-resource or dedicated resource</a>.
+         Resource operations MUST be modelled as a sub-resource or dedicated resource</a>.
       </dd>
       <dt>Rationale</dt>
       <dd>